aaronbloomfield/ccc/hws/btcscript/index.md

 The scenario is this: you are taking on the role of a bank.
 Three siblings (Alice, Bob, and Charlie) have deposited money into an account, and it can be redeemed if two of the three -- and also the bank! -- agree to it.
 Formally, the transaction must be signed by the bank (i.e., you -- via the keys in the `my_private_key_str` variable) and any two of the three siblings (via their private keys).

 This will actually require two transactions.
 The first redeems one of the split UTXOs and creates a multi-signature pubKey (output) script.
-The second redeems that multi-signature script and pays it to the faucet address.
+The second redeems that multi-signature script and pays it to the tBTC return address.

 1. Transaction 1: tBTC funds are taken from one of your split UTXO indices and put into a new UTXO whose output script requires the multiple signatures
     - The sigScript for this will be taken from your part (1), above -- specifically from `P2PKH_scriptSig()`.
 So you don't have to write this again.
 If your part (1) worked, then this should work as well.
     - The pubKey script for this you will be writing in the `multisig_scriptPubKey()` function.
     - Once successfully executed, record the transaction hash in the `txid_multisig_txn1` variable.
-2. Transaction 2: tBTC the funds from the multisig UTXO are redeemed and paid back to the faucet address.
+2. Transaction 2: tBTC the funds from the multisig UTXO are redeemed and paid back to the tBTC return address.
     - The sigScript for this you will be writing in the `multisig_scriptSig()` function.
     - The pubKey script for this will be taken from your part (1) above -- specifically from `P2PKH_scriptPubKey()`.
 So you don't have to write this again.
 If you part (1) worked, then this should work as well.
     - Once successfully executed, record the transaction hash in the `txid_multisig_txn2` variable.